Decision Model

 CheckResult

-The Check() call returns a CheckResult with details:
+The Check() call returns a CheckResult with full provenance:

 type CheckResult struct {